starboi-63/ArTEMIS/README.md

 # ArTEMIS
-Arbitrary-timestep Transformer Enabling Multi-frame Interpolation and Synthesis
+Arbitrary-timestep Transformer for Enhanced Multi-frame Interpolation and Synthesis